manyuhamphoo-ui/RaceDay/README.md

 Results are linked to EventEnrollments so that each result belongs to a specific Participant registration for a specific event category.

+## API Design Decisions

+The RaceDay API follows a RESTful structure and uses HTTP methods according to the type of operation being performed.

+Public GET endpoints are used for information that should be available without logging in, such as events, event categories, routes and weather information.

+Protected endpoints require authentication.
+Participant endpoints allow users to manage enrolments and view personal results, while Organizer endpoints allow authorized users to create and manage events, categories, routes and results.

+HTTP response codes such as 200, 201, 204, 400, 401, 403, 404 and 409 are used to clearly communicate the outcome of each request.

 **YouTube Video:** To be added after recording.